appcircleio/appcircle-docusaurus/docs/signing-identities/android-keystores.md

 Whether you can release the same app after losing the keystore on Huawei AppGallery depends on if you have previously used [Huawei App Signing Service](https://developer.huawei.com/consumer/en/doc/AppGallery-connect-Guides/agc-appsigning-newapp-0000001052418290).

-- **Without App Signing Service:** You cannot update the app; you'll need a new package name or a key change, requiring all users to reinstall the app.
+- **Without App Signing Service:** You cannot update the app.
+You'll need either a new package name or a key change, which will require all users to reinstall the app.

 - **With App Signing Service:** Your key is protected on the server.
 You only need to manage your upload key, and even if it's lost, you can still update the app without user impact.